In this Mykonos vs Santorini comparison guide we look at the differences between two of the most famous Greek islands.

 After a massive volcano explosion in the 16th century BC, the site was buried under lava and volcanic materials.
 It was discovered in the late 19th century, and has been one of the top attractions in Santorini for several years.

-Apart from Akrotiri, you can also visit the site of Ancient Thera, up on the mountain close to Kamari.
+Apart from Akrotiri, you can also go to the site of Ancient Thera, up on the mountain close to Kamari.

 There are also several museums, if you are interested in ancient and contemporary culture: